Allenpai1/CASA0018-Image-Open-Domain-QA-system-via-GPT3-API-Cameras-and-Raspberry-Pi/README.md

 ## Install requirements
  - ```pip install -r requirements.txt```
  - The pretrained restnet50 backbone model on [VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) can be donwload on [google drive](https://drive.google.com/drive/folders/1bBdFgyOmAyaZJotF_79pKl8VIXhYggee?usp=sharing) and include in Pytorch\ train\ F-RCNN/model_data for training.
+ - The full dataset can be download on [Own dataset](https://drive.google.com/drive/folders/1d7Cq-iJxVMWsWlyYrQ-pGN5UGvLxXnRg?usp=sharing).

 ## My Fast-RCNN Detection training Results
 There are many experiments done on the model experiments.
 I have listed the most interesting ones, where the model trained from scratch is slightly less performed and take long training times than with the backbone resnet50 pre-trained model loaded.
 The best model achieves a 90.02% AmAP.
 (Also, try not to train a deep model on the CPU).